Department of Developmental Biology

 Description

-The role of steroid hormones - brassinosteroids and other steroid regulators (progesterone, ecdysteroids) in plant growth, development and stress response.
+Physiological activity of steroid hormones - brassinosteroids and other steroid regulators (progesterone, ecdysteroids) in plant growth, development and stress response.

 Reducing the content of allergens in wheat grain - the use of allelopathics and traditional breeding.